garys-esri/geodev-dc-labs/runtime-workshop/exercises/Android/Exercise 4 Buffer and Query.md

     }
     ```

 1. In the code you just added, if the button is selected, give the `MapView` and `SceneView` an `OnTouchListener` to get a user's tap.
-Use a new `DefaultMapViewOnTouchListener` so that you only have to implement one method, `onSingleTapConfirmed(MotionEvent)`.
+Use a new `DefaultMapViewOnTouchListener` and a new `DefaultSceneViewOnTouchListener` so that you only have to implement one method, `onSingleTapConfirmed(MotionEvent)`.
 In `onSingleTapConfirmed`, call `bufferAndQuery` with the `MotionEvent` parameter.
 Return `true` to indicate that your method consumes the single tap:

     ```
-    final DefaultMapViewOnTouchListener listener = new DefaultMapViewOnTouchListener(this, mapView) {
+    mapView.setOnTouchListener(new DefaultMapViewOnTouchListener(this, mapView) {
         @Override
         public boolean onSingleTapConfirmed(MotionEvent event) {
             bufferAndQuery(event);
             return true;
         }
-    };
-    mapView.setOnTouchListener(listener);
-    sceneView.setOnTouchListener(listener);
+    });
+    sceneView.setOnTouchListener(new DefaultSceneViewOnTouchListener(sceneView) {
+        @Override
+        public boolean onSingleTapConfirmed(MotionEvent event) {
+            bufferAndQuery(event);
+            return true;
+        }
+    });
     ```

-1. In that same method, if the button is not selected, give the `MapView` a `DefaultMapViewOnTouchListener` with no overridden methods, in order to reset to the default touch behavior:
+1. In that same method, if the button is not selected, give the `MapView` a `DefaultMapViewOnTouchListener` and the `SceneView` a `DefaultSceneViewOnTouchListener` with no overridden methods, in order to reset to the default touch behavior:

     ```
-    final DefaultMapViewOnTouchListener listener = new DefaultMapViewOnTouchListener(this, mapView);
-    mapView.setOnTouchListener(listener);
-    sceneView.setOnTouchListener(listener);
+    mapView.setOnTouchListener(new DefaultMapViewOnTouchListener(this, mapView));
+    sceneView.setOnTouchListener(new DefaultSceneViewOnTouchListener(sceneView));
     ```

 1. Run your app.
 Verify that when you select the buffer and query button and tap the map, the `Toast` appears: